-In 2022, our society is more aware of gender equality and diversity than ever before.
-And as our industry recovers from the repercussions of the pandemic, the key pillars of a successful salon business include adaptation, innovation, and progression.
-Aligning your salon business as a forward-thinking and inclusive business is critical for its future success.
+In 2024, our society is more aware of gender equality and diversity than ever before.
+The key pillars of a successful salon business include adaptation, innovation, and progression and aligning your salon business as a forward-thinking and inclusive business is critical for its future success.

 How To Create An Inclusive Salon Space For Your Clients